 Check your government travel advice for Puebla

-It is a good idea to check your government travel advice before traveling anywhere in the world, including Mexico.
-The United States travel advisory provides a state-by-state safety assessment for every state in Mexico.
+It is a good idea to check your government travel advice before travelling anywhere in the world, including Mexico.
+The US Department of State provides a state-by-state safety assessment for every state in Mexico and divides them into one of four categories depending on how safe they are (or aren’t).

 Safety and crime statistics in Puebla